 Color is measured from Z to D, with Z being a pale yellow diamond, passing through all the letters getting lighter and lighter, with D being a perfectly white diamond.
 However, even to the expert eye, a diamond in the D to J range is of excellent quality.

-The weight of a stone is related to the price, so it is an important quality to ask.
-However, we recommend choosing your gemstones by millimeter, rather than by carat; Since factors such as size (square, round, oval, etc.) and the density of the stone can give misleading results in which a stone of more carats looks small in person.
+The weight of a stone is related to the price, which is why it is an important quality to ask.
+However, we recommend choosing your gemstones by the millimeter, rather than by the carat; since factors such as size (square, round, oval, etc.) and the density of the stone can give misleading results in which a stone with more carats looks small in person.

-If for any reason you cannot see the stone in person, or you are ordering your stone online, do not forget to ask for the dimensions in millimeters!
-So you can draw it to its real scale and really know what to expect.
+If for any reason you cannot see the stone in person, or you are ordering your stone online, don't forget to ask for the dimensions in millimeters!
+This way you can draw it to its real scale and really know what to expect.

-If you click on the following table, you can download a pdf with the real-size proportions of the most common cuts so that you can compare and know exactly what awaits you.
-(Print it full scale for correct results).
+If you click click in the following table, you can download a pdf with the proportions in real size of the most common cuts so that you can compare and know exactly what awaits you.
+(Print it in real scale for correct results).